Qualification Programme

 The qualification programme follows a structured timeline, consisting of an introductory semester, a core programme development phase, and a final wrap-up phase.

 In the introductory semester, a kick-off meeting fosters connections among researchers, postdoctoral researchers, and supervisors.
 The meeting sets expectations for the coming 3 years and establishes joint supervision for doctoral researchers.
 Throughout this semester, doctoral researchers organize their topics and agree on supervision with scholars.
-A collective seminar at the end finalizes joint supervision and presents research topics.
+An interdisciplinary workshop at the end of the first semester finalizes joint supervision and presents research topics.

-The core development phase spans 24 months (semester 2 until semester 5) and involves individual and collective research activities in the three tracks.
-Plenary and group activities, interdisciplinary workshops, and a public lecture series facilitate discussions across tracks and disciplines.
+The core development phase spans 24 months (semester 2 until semester 5) and involves individual and collective research activities.
+Plenary and group activities, interdisciplinary workshops, and a public lecture series facilitate discussions across the different disciplines.
 Formative activities enhance research skills and individual profiles.
 Internationalization, networking, and research-practice exchanges occur during this phase.

 The final semester, the wrap-up phase, allows doctoral researchers to concentrate on completing their dissertations.
 Formative activities are reduced to support the completion of work and future career placements.
 The semester includes an interdisciplinary workshop and a final conference with international outreach.